tomordonez/learning/courses/azure/certs/PL-300-powerbi-data-analyst/README.md

 **Select a storage mode**

+Scenario:
+* Sales team doesn't allow to create a local copy of a dataset for security reasons
+* Other dataset is too large and it will cause performance blocks

 3 types of storage modes:
 * `Import`
   * Default mode to import a local copy of the dataset